patrickrz/proj-webpage-template/proj1/index.md

 ## Overview

-Give a high-level overview of what you implemented in this project.
-Think about what you've built as a whole.
-Share your thoughts on what interesting things you've learned from completing the project.

 In this assignment, we implemented a simple rasterizer that covers capabilities including drawing single-color triangles, super-sampling, transforming geometric objects, coloring triangles using Barycentric coordinates, and pixel and level sampling.
 Essentially, we've explored the process of converting continuous objects and images into discrete formats such as pixels in computer screens.
 Each of these sampling methods have certain drawbacks and benefits in terms of memory, speed, and anti-aliasing power.
 Overall, the project opened our eyes to how sensitive the sampling process is.
 Very small errors/bugs would lead to complete mistakes in the drawing of certain colors in our final results.
 Additionally, we learned about the importance of being accurate about variable types especially when converting between integers, floats, and doubles.
 Even small rounding errors can lead to substantial rasterization bugs.

 ## Section I: Rasterization